DHowett/go-plist/README.md

-# plist - A pure Go XML property list transcoder
+# plist - A pure Go property list transcoder
 ## INSTALL
 	$ go get github.com/DHowett/go-plist
+## FEATURES
+* Supports encoding/decoding Apple property lists from/to arbitrary Go types
+    * Encoding and Decoding for XML property lists
+    * Decoding only (for now) for binary property lists
 ## USE
 	package main
 	import (